DavisVaughan/globals/revdep/problems.md

 * GitHub: https://github.com/paul-buerkner/brms
 * Source code: https://github.com/cran/brms
 * Date/Publication: 2024-09-23 13:00:29 UTC
-* Number of recursive dependencies: 207
+* Number of recursive dependencies: 205

 Run `revdepcheck::revdep_details(, "brms")` for more info

 </details>

 ## In both

+*   checking whether package ‘brms’ can be installed ...
+WARNING
+    ```
+    Found the following significant warnings:
+      Warning: namespace ‘colorspace’ is not available and has been replaced
+    See ‘/scratch/henrik/revdep/globals/checks/brms/new/brms.Rcheck/00install.out’ for details.
+    ```

 *   checking package dependencies ...
 NOTE
     ```